brianklaas/blog/_posts/2018-10-21-Using-AWS-Translate-in-CFML-Part-1.markdown

 ### What Can Translate Do for You?

 Translate is, obviously, a translation service.
-As of October, 2018, it can translate text input to or from English and any of the following languages:
+As of October 2018, it can translate text to or from English and any of the following languages:

 - Arabic (ar)
 - Chinese (Simplified) (zh)